Formalism (philosophy of mathematics): Further developments

 Other formalists, such as Rudolf Carnap, considered mathematics to be the investigation of formal axiom systems.

 Haskell Curry defines mathematics as "the science of formal systems."
 Curry's formalism is unlike that of term formalists, game formalists, or Hilbert's formalism.
 For Curry, mathematical formalism is about the formal structure of mathematics and not about a formal system.
 Stewart Shapiro describes Curry's formalism as starting from the "historical thesis that as a branch of mathematics develops, it becomes more and more rigorous in its methodology, the end-result being the codification of the branch in formal deductive systems."

-Criticisms of formalism
+Criticism

 Kurt Gödel indicated one of the weak points of formalism by addressing the question of consistency in axiomatic systems.

 Bertrand Russell has argued that formalism fails to explain what is meant by the linguistic application of numbers in statements such as "there are three men in the room".